industrialsynthfreak/acorn256/README.md

 ## Syntax
 > convert([input_format], [output_format], [value], [optional: palette])
 >  - input_format, output_format - any of: 'hsv', 'rgb', 'acorn', 'html'
->  - value - must match the input format conventions, '#FFFFFF' for html, etc.
+>  - value - must match the input format conventions, '#FFFFFF' for html, 0-255 for acorn256 and 0-15 for acorn16, tuple of UInt8 for hsv or rgb
->  - palette - 'acorn16' or 'acorn256'
+>  - palette - 'acorn16' or 'acorn256', default is acorn256

 ## Examples
 From interpreter / script: